NetsBlox/services/docs/dev/dev-environment.rst

 	netsblox service-hosts register http://localhost:8080 LocalServices

+The above command will register the local server with the production cloud for your account.
+The "call <RPC>" block will now show the local services under a "LocalServices" submenu.

 When you are done working on the services server, unregister the services host with:

 .. code-block:: sh

 	netsblox service-hosts unregister http://localhost:8080

+If the local services server is stopped (but not unregistered) there will be a warning displayed when https://editor.netsblox.org is loaded stating that the services host is not available.

 Cloud
 -----

 First, follow the quick start in `readme from the GitHub repository <https://github.com/netsblox/cloud>`_.
 This will require a local instance of MongoDB and S3 provider (like Minio).

-Next, the production deployment of the NetsBlox IDE can be configured to use this local cloud using the following link: `https://editor.netsblox.org <https://editor.netsblox.org>`_
+Next, the production deployment of the NetsBlox IDE can be configured to use this local cloud using the following link: `https://editor.netsblox.org?cloud=http://localhost:7777 <https://editor.netsblox.org?cloud=http://localhost:7777>`_

 Login Server
 ------------